-13b.9 Most, if not all of the information provided at MAPPA meetings is derived from information stored on the databases of individual agencies.
-Providing such information to a third party (i.e. anyone whose personal data is not contained in the MAPPA meeting minutes and who does not represent anyone whose personal data is contained therein) is the responsibility of the agency that provided the data to the meeting.
+13b.23 Most, if not all of the information provided at MAPPA meetings is derived from information stored on the databases of individual agencies.
+Providing such information to a third party (i.e., anyone whose personal data is not contained in the MAPPA meeting minutes and who does not represent anyone whose personal data is contained therein) is the responsibility of the agency that provided the data to the meeting.
 This will be done in line with that agency's data protection policies and processes.

-13b.10 When an official request is made for a copy of the MAPPA minutes the person receiving the request should ask for clarification to determine exactly what information is being sought.
+13b.24 When an official request is made for a copy of the MAPPA minutes the person receiving the request should ask for clarification to determine exactly what information is being sought.
 As time is often short, it is essential that this is done promptly and, wherever possible, in writing.
 This will ensure that there is an audit trail.
 If a specific document from the meeting is being sought, the request should be directed to the agency that provided it.
 For example, requests for Probation Service risk assessments should be directed to the Probation Service, requests for prison adjudications should be directed to the Prison Service, and requests for mental health assessments should be directed to mental health services.
-But if the information required can only be provided by the contents of the MAPPA meeting minutes, the request should be sent to either the MAPPA Co-ordinator or to the Chair of the most recent MAPPA meeting for reply (this should be decided locally and remain consistent).
-Where the response is drafted by the MAPPA Co-ordinator, decisions on what information to include should be made by the meeting Chair.
+But if the information required can only be provided by the contents of the MAPPA meeting minutes, the request should be sent to either the MAPPA Coordinator or to the Chair of the most recent MAPPA meeting for reply (this should be decided locally and remain consistent).
+Requests for the minutes of Counter-Terrorism MAPPA meeting minutes should always be sent to the Meeting Chair.